-- Students enrolled in the standard clinical curriculum during fourth year (i.e., three clerkships, an Acting Internship, and electives totaling 38 credits) must pass all of these requirements, plus USMLE Step 2 CK, USMLE Step 2 CS and the NJMS Graduation OSCE in order to be eligible to graduate. - 2.
-Students must complete the clinical portion of their training, including passage of the NJMS Graduation OSCE, USMLE Step 2 CK and USMLE Step 2 CS within three academic years, exclusive of approved leaves of absence or enrollment in approved dual degree or scholars programs or the student will be dismissed.
+- Students enrolled in the standard clinical curriculum during fourth year (i.e., two clerkships, an Acting Internship, 20 weeks of electives, and a 4-week Capstone course, totaling 34 credits) must pass all of these requirements, the EPA OSCE 3a and 3b, plus USMLE Step 2 CK, and USMLE Step 2 CS in order to be eligible to graduate. - Students must complete the clinical portion of their training, including USMLE Step 2 CK and USMLE Step 2 CS, within three academic years, exclusive of approved leaves of absence or enrollment in approved dual degree or scholars programs or the student will be dismissed.
 Failure of the same clerkship or clerkship equivalent twice, in either year, whether taken intramurally or extramurally, will result in dismissal. - 3.
-Students must sit and record a score for the NJMS Graduation OSCE and both USMLE Step 2 CK and CS exams by the deadlines established for their class by the Associate Dean for Student Affairs.
+Students must sit and record a score for both USMLE Step 2 CK and CS exams by the deadlines established for their class by the Associate Dean for Student Affairs.
 Students will be permitted a maximum of two attempts to pass each component of the USMLE Step 2 (CK and CS.)
-Deadlines pertaining to re-examination can be found in the NJMS United States Medical Licensing Exam (USMLE) Step 1 and Step 2 CK & CS Policy. - 4.
-Failure to meet these requirements will result in dismissal.
+Deadlines pertaining to reexamination can be found in the NJMS United States Medical Licensing Exam (USMLE) Step 1 and Step 2 CK & CS Policy. - Failure to meet these requirements will result in dismissal.